 Filters based on the artifacts.
-You can add one or more filters for each artifact linked to the release definition.
+You can add one or more filters for each artifact linked to the release definition, and specify if you want to include or exclude particular branches of the code.
 Deployment will be triggered to this environment only if all the artifact conditions are successfully met.

 The result of deploying to a previous environment in the pipeline.
 Use this setting if you want the release to be first deployed and validated in another environment(s) before it is deployed to this environment.
 Triggers are configured for each environment, but the combination of these allows you to orchestrate the overall deployment - such as the sequence in which automated deployments occur across all the environments in a release definition.
 For example, you can set up a linear pipeline where a release is deployed first to the Test and QA environments.
 Then, if these two deployments succeed, it will be deployed to a Staging environment.
 In addition, you can configure the trigger to fire for partially succeeded (but not failed) deployments.

 Manually by a user.
 Releases are not automatically deployed to the environment.
 To deploy a release to this environment, you must manually start a release and deployment from the release definition or from a build summary.

 You can combine the automated settings to have releases created automatically either when a new build is available or according to a schedule.

 TFS 2015: The following features are not available in TFS 2015 - continuous deployment triggers for multiple artifact sources, multiple scheduled triggers, combining scheduled and continuous deployment triggers in the same definition, continuous deployment based on the branch or tag of a build.